kevinstana/distributed/jenkins.README.md

 4. In the branch field, enter `/main` and press `Save`.
 That's it.

 ## Pipeline for deployment with Ansible
 1. Create a pipeline job.
+2. In the `General` section, select `This project is parameterized`.
+3. Click on `Add parameter` and select `String parameter`.
+Name it `DB_URL` with default value the URL of the machine the database runs on.
+4. Add another string parameter.
+Name it `BACKEND_URL` with default value the URL (include http://) of the machine that spring runs on.
+5. Add another string parameter.
+Name it `MY_EMAIL` with default value the email you want to get notifications about the job.
-2. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
+6. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
-3. In the `SCM` field select `Git`.
+7. In the `SCM` field select `Git`.
-4. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
+8. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
 The repo is public so no credentials are required.
-5. In the branch field, enter `/main`.
+9. In the branch field, enter `/main`.
-6. In the `Script Path` field, type `Jenkinsfile` and hit `Save`.
+10. In the `Script Path` field, type `Jenkinsfile` and hit `Save`.

-Now hit build, pause it right after, and then hit replay.
-This allows you to edit the Jenkinsfile.
-In the `Deploy spring boot app` stage, change the value of `db_url` to the URL of the machine that the postgres database runs on.
-In the `Deploy frontend` stage, change the value of `backend_server_url` to the URL of the machine that the spring boot app runs on.
-Make sure to write the port as well.

-You can also change the `EMAIL_TO` variable to your email address to receive notifications about the job.
+To run the job click on `Build with parameters`.

 ## Pipeline for deployment with Ansible - Docker
 1. Create a pipeline job.
+2. In the `General` section, select `This project is parameterized`.
+3. Click on `Add parameter` and select `String parameter`.
+Name it `DB_URL` with default value the URL of the machine the database runs on.
+4. Add another string parameter.
+Name it `BACKEND_URL` with default value the URL (include http://) of the machine that spring runs on.
+5. Add another string parameter.
+Name it `MY_EMAIL` with default value the email you want to get notifications about the job.
-2. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
+6. In the `Definition` field under `Pipeline`, select `Pipeline script from SCM`.
-3. In the `SCM` field select `Git`.
+7. In the `SCM` field select `Git`.
-4. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
+8. Enter the URL of the repository: `https://github.com/kevinstana/distributed.git`.
 The repo is public so no credentials are required.
-5. In the branch field, enter `/main`.
+9. In the branch field, enter `/main`.
-6. In the `Script Path` field, type `docker.Jenkinsfile` and hit `Save`.
+10. In the `Script Path` field, type `docker.Jenkinsfile` and hit `Save`.

 Now hit build, pause it right after, and then hit replay.
 This allows you to edit the docker.Jenkinsfile.
 You can change the `EMAIL_TO` variable, and in case you don't have a github token to push docker images, you can comment the `Docker build and push` stage.